RHammondDev/react-weather-app/README.md

 Start the Application: Type the following command in the terminal/console and then visit https://localhost:3000 in your browser if it does not launch automatically.

     npm run

-Thanks again to https://github.com/Ibaslogic for creating the tutorial.